codexgigassys/daas/README.md

       driver: syslog
       options:
         syslog-address: "udp://127.0.0.1:5514"
-        tag: "file_type_worker" # Change this too.
+        tag: "<identifier>_worker" # Change this too.
 You are able to use any tag, for instance: "apk_worker".
 ```
 You only need to change "dockerfile", "command" and "tag".
 However, if you like to customize it more, you are able to.
+Every time "<identifier>" appears, it should be replaced by you identifier (defined on the first steep).

 At this point, the hardest part is already finished.